Statutory Sick Pay calculator

 Managing complex SSP situations means understanding how different periods of sickness and other benefits work together.
 When employees have overlapping sickness periods, adjustments might be needed to make sure they're paid correctly without going over the maximum limit.

 There's always a chance that employees on parental leave could become ill.
 In these cases, they can get sick pay in addition to their existing benefits while keeping their right to SSP.
-You need to consider the initial 3 qualifying days (a waiting period where no SSP is paid) to handle these complex cases (watch out for the changes coming in 2025).

 It’s the employer’s job to make sure they handle these overlapping rights correctly to avoid mistakes and follow the law.